Smartphones

 Are the phones durable?

-The next frequent question concerns the phone screen or more precisely on the durability of the glass.
-Apple claims that the "Ceramic Shield" glass used by both models is stronger, but of course more "rough" tests will have to be done for a more concrete assessment.
+The next frequently asked question concerns the phone's screen, or more specifically, the durability of the glass.
+Apple claims that the "Ceramic Shield" glass used on both models is stronger, but of course, more "rough" tests will be needed to make a more concrete assessment.

 In other words, the screens of both new phones should be more resistant, but we still don't recommend carrying the phones in your pockets with your keys.